Kanye West: 2007–2009: Graduation, 808s & Heartbreak, and VMAs incident

 Recorded mostly in Honolulu, Hawaii in three weeks, West announced his fourth album, 808s & Heartbreak, at the 2008 MTV Video Music Awards, where he performed its lead single, "Love Lockdown".
-Music audiences were taken aback by the uncharacteristic production style and the presence of Auto-Tune, which typified the pre-release response to the record.
+Music audiences were taken aback by the uncharacteristic production style and the presence of AutoTune, which typified the pre-release response to the record.
 808s & Heartbreak was released by Island Def Jam in November 2008.
 Upon its release, the lead single "Love Lockdown" debuted at number three on the Billboard Hot 100, while follow-up single "Heartless" debuted at number four.
 While it was criticized prior to release, 808s & Heartbreak is considered to have had a significant effect on hip-hop music, encouraging other rappers to take more creative risks with their productions.

 While Taylor Swift was accepting her award for Best Female Video at the 2009 MTV Video Music Awards, West went on stage and grabbed the microphone from her to proclaim that Beyoncé deserved the award instead.
 He was subsequently removed from the remainder of the show for his actions.
 West was criticized by various celebrities for the outburst, and by President Barack Obama, who called West a "jackass".
 The incident sparked a large influx of Internet photo memes.
 West subsequently apologized, including personally to Swift.
 However, in a November 2010 interview, he seemed to recant his past apologies, describing the act at the 2009 awards show as "selfless".